 - health workers;

 - adult education assistants.

-Preschool education staff are professionals who have regular, direct contact with children and whose duties involve education and care.
-They have main responsibilities for groups of children in preschool education settings.
-Their duties usually include designing and delivering safe and developmentally appropriate activities in accordance with all relevant programmes/curricula.
+Preschool education staff are professionals who have regular, direct contact with children and are responsible for their education and care.
+Their primary activities involve working with groups of children in preschool education settings.
+They are usually responsible for designing and delivering safe and developmentally appropriate activities in accordance with all relevant programmes/curricula.

-Initial education of preschool teachers engaged in early childhood education is provided at:
+Initial education of preschool teachers engaged in early childhood education is provided by the following institutions:

 - secondary medical schools;

 - colleges of applied studies (teacher training colleges) or